JakubR12/spatial_project/README.md

 ### Running the App

-Assuming you have cloned our github repository, you can run the app by opening either of the scripts: ui.R, server.R, app.R.
-Then click on the button “Run App”.
-It is located in the upper ribbon where running options of an open script usually are.
+Assuming you have cloned our github repository, you use the app by running `runApp('Travel_map_maker')` from the R console.
 But first ensure that you have a list of these packages installed in the specific version.
 We cannot guarantee that it will work with different versions.

 The list of packages and their versions: